History of the Jews in Portugal: Inquisition, persecutions and expulsions

-Post-Inquisition

 Despite strong persecution, conversos of Jewish ancestry did stay in Portugal initially.
-Of those, a significant number converted to Christianity as a mere formality, practicing their Jewish faith in secret.
-These Crypto-Jews were known as New Christians, and would be under the constant surveillance of the Inquisition – to such an extent that most of these, would eventually leave the country in the centuries to come and again embrace openly their Jewish faith, joining the communities of Spanish and Portuguese Jews in places like Amsterdam, London or Livorno.
+Of those, a significant number converted to Christianity as a mere formality, practicing their Jewish faith in private.
+These Crypto-Jews were known as New Christians, and would be under the constant surveillance of the Inquisition – to such an extent that most of these, would eventually leave the country in the centuries to come and again embrace openly their Jewish faith, joining the communities of Spanish and Portuguese Jews in places such as Amsterdam, London or Livorno.

-Some of the most famous descendants of Portuguese Jews who lived outside Portugal are the philosopher Baruch Spinoza (from Portuguese Bento de Espinosa), and the classical economist David Ricardo.
+Some of the most famous descendants of Portuguese Jews who lived outside Portugal are the philosopher Baruch Spinoza (from Portuguese Bento de Espinosa), who was expelled from the Portuguese Jewish community of Amsterdam;Rabbi Solomon Molcho, mystic and messiah claimant; Rabbi Menasseh Ben Israel, trained as a rabbi in Amsterdam; Uriel da Costa a precursor of Spinoza and modern biblical criticism; and the classical economist David Ricardo.

 Very few Jews, the Belmonte Jews, went for a different and radical solution, practicing their faith in a strict secret isolated community.
 Known as the Marranos, some dozens have survived until today (basically only the community from the small town of Belmonte, plus some more isolated families) by the practice of inmarriage and few cultural contact with the outside world.
 Only recently, have they re-established contact with the international Jewish community and openly practice religion in a public synagogue with a formal rabbi.